 A: We will hosting a number of information sessions and workshops before and after the nominations period to make sure you have all the skills and preparation you need to go out with a great mandate and engage with fellow postgraduate students

 Q: If I am elected, how much work is involved in the role?

-A: Normal working hours will be 9am-5pm, Monday to Friday, but there maybe some meetings and events outside of these times.
-It is best to speak to the current officers to get n idea of the weekly workload
+A: Normal working hours will be 9am-5pm, Monday to Friday, but there may be some meetings and events outside of these times.
+It is best to speak to the current officers to get an idea of the weekly workload

-Q: If I am an international student, can I get a visa to work and fulfill the requirements of the position?
+Q: If I am an international student, can I get a visa to work and fulfil the requirements of the position?